BroadbandForum/usp/specification/mtp/mqtt/index.md

 The USP Agent will also need to know an exact Topic where it can be reached (and not just a Topic Filter) in order to provide a Controller with the Agent’s “reply to” Topic.

-**R-MQTT.21** - A MQTT 5.0 USP Endpoint that receives Response Information in the `CONNACK` packet MUST use this as its "reply to" Topic.
+**R-MQTT.21** - an MQTT 5.0 USP Endpoint that receives Response Information in the `CONNACK` packet MUST use this as its "reply to" Topic.

 **R-MQTT.22** - USP Endpoints MUST include a "reply to" Topic in all `PUBLISH` packets transporting USP Records.